Stross

 Tips for genealogical research on the name Stross

-In France, it’s much rarer, so if you have a local Stross, it’s surely related to a more recent arrival, which can help refine your research.
+In France, it’s much rarer, so if you have a local Stross, it’s surely linked to a more recent arrival, which can help narrow down your research.

-Some surprising statistics about the name Stross
+Some surprising statistics on the name Stross

 • 🌍 Mainly in the United Kingdom and the United States